nickolashkraus/nickolaskraus-io/site/content/posts/my-vim-configuration-2018.md

 to derive substantial value from Vim.
 For this reason, this article is humbly titled *Vim Plugins That I Use*[^1] and not *Essential Vim Plugins*.
 Like psilocybin (or any recreational drug for that matter), Vim plugins are used to enhance your experience.
-However, as a firm grounding in reality is prerequisite before entering pharmacologically induced states of altered consciousness, a strong grasp of pure Vim is necessary before experimenting with the vast bevy of plugins.
+However, as a firm grounding in reality is a prerequisite before entering pharmacologically induced states of altered consciousness, a strong grasp of pure Vim is necessary before experimenting with the vast bevy of plugins.